pseyfert/root-compression/README.md

 to ROOT.
 It is based on previous work by Manuel Schiller, adding LZO and LZ4 to ROOT.

+# where to get the underlying algorithms

+LZO should ship with your OS. otherwise: http://www.oberhumer.com/opensource/lzo/#download LZ4 is included in the repo. originally: https://github.com/Cyan4973/lz4 zopfli is forked (see below). originally:https://github.com/google/zopfli.git brotli is forkedly included. originally: https://github.com/google/brotli

 # how to build

 Get zopfli and put it `path/to/root-compression/zopfli`.